jxnl/blog/docs/services.md

 ### Pricing

-I work on a monthly retainer basis.
-The cost depends on the tier of service you choose:
+The cost depends on the tier of service you choose, a typical project ranges from $50k to $120k over a minimum 3 month period.

-Pricing:

-- Strategic Consulting: $16,575/month

-- Comprehensive Consulting: $128,300 for a minimum 3 month commitment

-To discuss starting an engagement, please contact me at `work@jxnl.co`.
+If you're a startup with an interesting story, I'm happy to work with you on a case-by-case basis.
+To start discussing a project, please complete the [contact form](https://form.typeform.com/to/gqgTx3I6).
 You can also book a [paid call](https://cal.com/jasonliu/expert-call) if you need immediate short-form advice.

 ## Current and Past Clients